-OHSU’s Bariatric Services gives you a team of specialists to guide you through every step of preparing for surgery.
+OHSU’s bariatric program gives you a team of specialists to guide you through every step of preparing for surgery.
 Important things to know:

 - Patient navigators will answer your questions and help you with appointments and forms.